mindplace/bash_scripts/README.md

 # bash_scripts

-Various bash scripts for setting up a new computer.
+Various bash scripts and profiles for setting up a new computer.
 Also just for fun.
 Bash is lovely. <3